Daemon-Macklin/WIT-CMU-Project/README.md

 For our project we are using Joseph's idea to do an automatic license plate recognition system.

 ## Raspberry pi
 We are using a [Raspberry pi](https://www.raspberrypi.org/) with the picamera module to take the images.
-The images are taken automatically with the [plateScanner.py](https://github.com/Daemon-Macklin/WIT-CMU-Project/blob/master/plateScanner.py) script.
-Every 10 seconds an image is taken and then it is published to a flow on Wia.io
+The images are taken automatically by using a [ST_00081](http://simplytronics.com/products/ST-00081#Technical_Details) PIR sensor that when triggered by movement will take an image.
+This image is then published to a flow on Wia.io

 ## Wia.io
 [Wia.io](https://www.wia.io/) is an iot platform that allows users to connect devices, upload data and do all sorts of things.